 Pell Grants are available to students during the summer.
 Award amounts are based on the Expected Family Contribution from a student’s FAFSA and the number of units in which a student enrolls.
 Students can determine their Pell eligibility through the Summer Aid Estimator, available to them under the My Finances tab in Cal Central.

 A $1,500 scholarship is available to UC Berkeley students who are enrolled in a minor that is only available in the summer.
 You are eligible if you:

 • Are currently enrolled as a UC Berkeley student

 • Complete the academic requirements of the minor in one summer or during two consecutive summers

 • Receive a grade point average of 2.0 or higher in all courses comprising the minor and complete all courses before graduation

 • Complete a maximum of one of the Sustainability program courses (either Energy and Society or Climate Change Economics, but not both) during the academic year

-The scholarship is credited in late November/early December (prior to December 4th).
-Students completing their final course in fall do not fall within the eligibility submission deadline of November 6th, and would instead have to be evaluated in January/February and included in the following confirmed group the next November.
+The scholarship is typically credited in December.
+Students completing their final course in fall do not fall within the eligibility submission deadline for fall, and would instead have to be evaluated in January/February and included in the following confirmed group the next November.

 Completing in fall bumps students into the following academic year, so their scholarship must be tied to the following summer (as the summer term is a trailer to the academic year).
-If students have graduated in that time, they will receive a refund of the $2,000 the following November/December when the scholarships are processed.
+If students have graduated in that time, they will receive a refund of the $1,500 the following December when the scholarships are processed.